scottdh/11ty-sass-template/src/work/resolver.md

   - "Resolver."
 displayOrder: 1
 summary: "How I helped Resolver build a SaaS platform, going from zero to first customer in 18 weeks."
+buttonText: "Follow the Journey"
 intro:
-  - "I was hired to help Resolver design and build the UK's first purpose-built Online Dispute Resolution (ODR) platform Accord.
-Accord's vision was to make the emotionally charged, time-consuming and complex process of dispute resolution easier, more effective and cheaper for everyone involved."
+  - "I was hired to help Resolver design and build the UK's first purpose-built Online Dispute Resolution (ODR) platform Accord."
-  - "Funding for the project had been secured, but further funds would be dependant on whether concrete customer interest could be attracted, defined by payments for trials, within the next 6 months."
-  - "It was a tough deadline, particularly for complex, enterprise B2B2C software.
-By using a user-centric approach to discovery and design however, we were quickly able to pinpoint the biggest pain-points customers had and find compelling solutions we thought we could deliver quickly.
-The result was not only concrete interest, but a paying customer in just 4 months."
+  - "By using a user-centric approach to discovery and design, we were quickly able to pinpoint the biggest pain-points customers had and find compelling solutions we thought we could deliver quickly."
+  - "The result was not only concrete interest, but a paying customer in just 4 months."
 hero:
   image: "/images/work/resolver/resolver_uiMockup.png"
   imageAlt: "A product team in front of a product map, with a clear understanding of their role and objectives"